Oak Harbor, OH Demographics

 A map of Oak Harbor's Population by Race

-Of the 1,265 places in Ohio, Oak Harbor is the 411th most populous.
+Oak Harbor is ranked the 460th most populous place in Ohio, out of 1,265 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Oak Harbor was ranked the 411th most populous place in the 2020 Census.

 Oak Harbor's White Population